kata-ai/kata-platform-docs/docs/channels/slack.md

 ![Filling Scopes](./images/slack/scopes_fill_fix.png)

 5. Open "Bot User" in Features from the sidebar menu.
-Fill the "Display name" and "Default username" of your bot. don't forget to set "Always Show My Bot as Online" to "On" and press "Add Bot User" button to finish.
+Fill the "Display name" and "Default username" of your bot.
+Don't forget to set "Always Show My Bot as Online" to "On" and press "Add Bot User" button to finish.

 ![Bot User](./images/slack/bot_user.png)

-6. Go back to "Oauth & Permissions" and Select "Install App to Workspace" then click "Allow".
+6. Go back to "OAuth & Permissions" and select "Install App to Workspace" then click "Allow".

 ![Install App to Workspace](./images/slack/install_app.png)
 ![request_access](./images/slack//request_access.png)

 7. Still in the "Oauth & Permissions" you will get "OAuth Access Token" and "Bot User OAuth Access Token". we will use "Bot User OAuth Access Token" to deploy our bot using Kata Platform.

-## Create Slack Channnel in Kata Platform
+## Create Slack Channel in Kata Platform

 First, login to Kata Platform and select the project that you want to integrate with Telegram.
 Then, go to the Environment page by selecting "Deploy" > "Environment".